Works of Art in the Nave Area

 #68

 The name of this window is based on the parable of Jesus Christ and a traveler, a moral and spiritual lesson about loving one's neighbor, who is explained by Jesus to be anyone who shows mercy.
-This parable may be found in the Bible, Luke 10:25.
-This window however, is an atypical representation of the parable, showing an angel, Jesus, and a woman in worship.
-The lyrics to the hymn When I Can Read My Title Clear by Isaac Watts are inscribed into the glass, stating: "when I can read my title clear to mansions in the sky, I'll bid farewell to every tear and wipe my weeping eyes."
-Here, the parable is represented by a woman in prayer receiving this word from Jesus while the angel watches over them with the scriptures in their hands.
+This window is an atypical representation of the parable, showing an angel, Jesus, and a woman in worship.
+Here, the woman in prayer receives this lesson from Jesus while the angel watches over them with the scriptures in their hands.
+The lyrics to the hymn When I Can Read My Title Clear by Isaac Watts are inscribed into the glass, stating: "When I can read my title clear to mansions in the sky, I'll bid farewell to every tear and wipe my weeping eyes."

 Artist: Tiffany Studios